Civic Tower (Lagos)

-The Civic Tower, also called Civic Center Towers, Civic Towers, is a 17 floor office building in Lagos.
+The Civic Tower, also called Civic Centre Towers, Civic Towers, is a 17 floor office building in Lagos.
 It is located a short distance from the Civic Centre on Ozumba Mbadiwe Avenue, Victoria Island, Lagos.
 Designed by Interstate Architects, it was officially opened in 2015 and is owned by a business tycoon, Jim Ovia.

 On 20 July 2018, the Civic Towers and Civic Centre buildings were lit up in red to mark the 50th anniversary of Special Olympics alongside 225 iconic landmarks across the world.
+Immediately upon completion, the building was 100%-leased.